cresset-template/cresset/README.md

 This is because `sshd` starts a new environment, wiping out all previous variables.
 Using `docker`/`docker compose` to enter containers is strongly recommended.

-2. WSL users using Compose must disable `ipc: host`.
+2. WSL users using Compose should disable `ipc: host`.
 WSL cannot use this option.

 3. `torch.cuda.is_available()` will return a `...
 UserWarning: CUDA initialization:...` error or the image will simply not start if the CUDA driver on the host